binaryphile/concorde/README.md

 but it also shows the "Hello, world!" output, which it's not supposed to.

-That's because the test is running the script when it runs the `source myscript` line, and that causes all of the actions in the script to occur.
+That's because the test is running the script when it gets to its `source myscript` line, and that causes all of the actions in the script to occur.
 When testing, we just want to test the functions, not run the script!